 - Atazanavir and indinavir (used for the treatment of HIV infection).

 - Gemfibrozil (a cholesterol-reducing agent).

 - Statins (a group of cholesterol-lowering medicines) when taken with gemfibrozil.

 - Irinotecan (used for the treatment of advanced bowel cancer).

 - Nilotinib (used for the treatment of some blood cancers).

 Other symptoms are uncommon

 The jaundice itself does not usually cause any problems.
 However, some people with Gilbert's syndrome report other symptoms - most commonly:

 It is not clear whether these symptoms are actually related to Gilbert's syndrome.
 There does not seem to be any relationship between these symptoms and the level of bilirubin in the blood.
 That is, these symptoms may develop whether the level of bilirubin is high or not and may be due to the problem that caused the liver to have to work a little bit harder.

 Yellowing of skin and the whites of the eyes (jaundice - a high level of bilirubin) can be caused by many different diseases of the liver and blood.
 Therefore, if you develop jaundice you are likely to need tests to clarify the cause and to rule out serious disease.
 A blood test can usually confirm the diagnosis of Gilbert's syndrome.
-It shows a mildly raised level of bilirubin; however, all the other liver tests will be normal.
+It shows a mildly raised level of bilirubin; however, all the other liver tests and some other tests will be normal.
 Very rarely, other tests such as a liver biopsy may be done to rule out liver diseases if the diagnosis is in doubt.
 You may also be offered genetic testing, although its availability is very limited.